Kpearson72/carsales/README.md

 To more or less degree each of the auto group stock price indexes tracked consumer sentiment.
 We’ve marked two significant events by red squares.
 The first is the signing of the stimulus package and the second is hitting 100,000 death milestone.

-While consumer sentiment continued a nosedive after the stimulus package was passed the stock prices of each segment rallied…this implies that investor outlook had improved.
+While consumer sentiment continued a nosedive after the stimulus package was passed, the stock prices of each segment rallied…this implies that investor outlook had improved.
 Fiscal and monetary policies would be deployed to support businesses.
 Certainly, the SBA loan programs were probably relevant.
 It’s interesting that Economy and Ultra Luxury stock price trends have very similar shapes even though how economic factors affect these two types of car buyers couldn’t be more different.

 Mid-Range index has less volatility.
 These auto manufacturers represent the largest number of car sales.
 The Luxury Index is our outlier and we will circle back to it in a moment.